auth0/docs/articles/architecture-scenarios/application/spa-api/part-3.md

 [JWT.io](https://jwt.io/) provides a list of libraries that can do most of the work for you: parse the JWT, verify the signature and the claims.
 :::

-Part of the validation process is to also check the Client permissions (scopes), but we will address this separately in the next paragraph of this document.
+Part of the validation process is to also check the Application permissions (scopes), but we will address this separately in the next paragraph of this document.

 For more information on validating Access Tokens, refer to [Verify Access Tokens](/api-auth/tutorials/verify-access-token).